Assassin's mace: Submarines

-American analysts agree that submarines are a key component of assassin's mace weaponry, but propose different reasons for how they fit into that paradigm.
+Doshi and Bruzdzinski agree that submarines are a key component of assassin's mace weaponry, but propose different reasons for how they fit into that paradigm.
 Doshi describes assassin's mace submarines as those that can attack American carrier battle groups using anti-ship missiles and sea mines, while being weak in land-attack capabilities.
 In Doshi's view, the assassin's mace concept requires China's navy to use a mix of diesel electric and nuclear submarines in contrast to the American policy of only using nuclear submarines.
 Doshi proposes that China chose to incorporate diesel-electric submarines into their fleet as an asymmetrical weapon because they are cheaper and quieter than the nuclear submarines used by the United States.
 While diesel-electric submarines do not have the range of a nuclear submarine, this would be an acceptable trade-off in a conflict close to Chinese territory where the submarines are used to deny American access to the Asia-Pacific region.

-To contrast, Jason Bruzdzinski, a director at the Mitre Corporation, describes nuclear ballistic missile submarines as being "the shashoujian of the Chinese navy".
+To contrast, Jason Bruzdzinski describes nuclear ballistic missile submarines as being "the shashoujian of the Chinese navy".
 Bruzdzinski's view is that such a submarine would be stealthy and have a large range, meaning that it would be resistant against pre-emptive strikes and serve as a nuclear deterrent.
-Bruzdzinski says that Chinese analysts view the threat of nuclear weapons as being able to deter a technologically superior force such as the United States from entering into a conflict with China.
+Bruzdzinski cites Chinese analysts Liu Xiaodu and Kang Fashun as supporting the view that the threat of nuclear weapons are able to deter a technologically superior force such as the United States from entering into a conflict with China.

 Sea mines

-American analysts consider sea mines as being a core part of "assassin's mace" as they are able to cost-effectively deny access to an area.
-According to Andrew S. Erickson, professor at the American Naval War College, Chinese military strategists describe sea mines as "easy to lay and difficult to sweep" and label sea mines as "assassin's mace" weaponry, having invested significant resources into developing them.
+Andrew S. Erickson considers sea mines as being a core part of assassin's mace as they are able to cost-effectively deny access to an area.
+According to Erickson, Chinese military strategists describe sea mines as "easy to lay and difficult to sweep" and label sea mines as assassin's mace weaponry, having invested significant resources into developing them.
 Chinese military analysts have also said that attacks utilizing sea mines against the USS Tripoli and USS Princeton during the Gulf War demonstrated significant vulnerability of American ships to this type of weaponry.

 Missiles

-Anti-ship ballistic missiles (ASBMs) are considered by Doshi and Chinese government sources to be another major assassin's mace weapon.
-The Science of Second Artillery Campaigns, a textbook published by what is now known as the People's Liberation Army Rocket Force, says that ASBMs should be used as "assassin's mace" weapons for "deterring and blocking enemy carrier groups".
-Doshi points to Chinese analyst Dong Lu, who summarized the Chinese viewpoint on ASBMs:
+Anti-ship ballistic missiles (ASBMs) are considered to be another major assassin's mace weapon.
+The Science of Second Artillery Campaigns, a textbook published by People's Liberation Army Rocket Force, says that ASBMs should be used as assassin's mace weapons to keep away enemy aircraft carriers.
+Chinese analyst Dong Lu describes aircraft carriers as a tool of the rich and powerful states that want to be aggressive.
+Due to what Dong describes as asymmetry in defensive versus offensive technologies, ASBMs can be an effective way for poor states to defeat or prevent military intervention from an aircraft carrier.